argan-rs/argan/docs/argan.md

 and *request handler*.
 All three of them are [`Handler`]s and can be wrapped with middleware.

-The *request receiver* as its name suggests is responsible for receiving a request and handing it over to the *request passer* if the resource is not the request's target resource, or to the *request handler* if it is.
+The *request receiver*, as its name suggests, is responsible for receiving a request and handing it over to the *request passer* if the resource is not the request's target resource, or to the *request handler* if it is.

 The *request passer* finds the next resource that matches the next path segment and passes the request to that resource.
 If there is no matching resource, the *request passer* calls the resource's custom or the default *mistargeted request handler* to generate a `"404 Not Found"` response unless there is a *subtree handler* among the parent resources.
-In that case it returns the request back to that *subtree handler* parent that can handle the request.
+In that case, it returns the request back to the *subtree handler* parent that can handle the request.

 The *request handler* contains all the HTTP *method handler*s of the resource.
 It is responsible for calling the corresponding *method handler* that matches the request's method.